 All the kit worked as intended and I wouldn’t change or add anything.
-However, due to the weather being a lot warmer and drier than usual for this time of year, I didn’t end up using some items.
+However, due to the weather being a lot warmer and drier than usual for the time of year.
+I didn’t end up using some items.
 I would still take them though, as this is Scotland!

 The route I created was perfect; I wouldn’t change any of it.
-In fact, I am planning to walk it again with my family (with a few more re-supply points to keep my pack lighter!)
+In fact, I am planning to walk it again with my family.
+Maybe with a few more re-supply points to keep our packs lighter!

 I can’t wait for my next opportunity to take part in the TGO Challenge.
-My next challenge was to walk from Land’s End to John O’Groats, wild camping all the way, which I did from February to April 2019.
+My next challenge was to walk from Land’s End to John O’Groats, wild camping all the way.
+I completed this during February to April 2019.
 You can read about that here.

 Update Note: I used the Inov-8 325 boots for this walk and highly recommend them but Inov-8 are updating their range all the time and adding Graphene soles to more and more of their shoes, so check the Inov-8 website for the best choice of foot wear for you.
 Since completing this walk, I have found the Graphene soled shoes and boots are just as comfortable and the tread lasts a lot longer.
 I would probably wear the Roclite G 345 GTX or more likely the Roclite Pro G 400 GTX boots if I walked it again.